- What is testosterone?

 The increase in testosterone, followed by a progesterone drop, can worsen sleep difficulties.
 That’s why many women with high testosterone report sleep disturbances.

 Too much testosterone in men and women can cause various problems.
-This includes infertility, aggression, excessive body and facial hair.
+This includes infertility, aggression, and excessive body and facial hair.

 Symptoms of testosterone overdose include blurry vision, slurred speech, and headaches.
 It can also cause a sudden inability to speak and weakness in the leg or arm on one side of the body.